PgBeam Docs

 DNS resolution

-The client resolves abc.aws.pgbeam.app.
-GeoDNS returns the IP of the nearest data plane based on the client's geographic location.
-This happens at the DNS layer — no application-level routing is involved.
+The client resolves abc.proxy.pgbeam.app.
+The connection is directed to the nearest PgBeam region automatically, based on the client's location.
+No application-level routing is involved.

 TLS handshake

-The client connects over TLS to the resolved data plane.
+The client connects over TLS.
 PgBeam uses SNI (Server Name Indication) to extract the project identifier from the hostname during the TLS handshake, before any PostgreSQL protocol traffic is exchanged.

 Project lookup

-The data plane resolves the full project configuration from the control plane: upstream host, pool mode, cache settings, connection limits, and rate limits.
-Project configs are cached at the edge, so this lookup is fast after the first connection.
+PgBeam resolves the full project configuration: upstream host, pool mode, cache settings, connection limits, and rate limits.
+Project configs are cached locally, so this lookup is fast after the first connection.

 Cache check (for queries)

-When caching is enabled, each incoming query is checked against the local edge cache before any upstream communication.
-Cache hits are returned directly from the data plane, with zero upstream latency.
+When caching is enabled, each incoming query is checked against the local cache before any upstream communication.
+Cache hits are returned directly, with zero upstream latency.

 Pool acquire and upstream auth

-Queries are relayed between the client and upstream.
-Results flow back through the same path.
+The query runs against the upstream database and results flow back to the client.
 When caching is enabled, eligible read results are stored in the local cache for future requests.

 Pool release